ericmuckley/ericmuckley.github.io/README.md

-# ericmuckley.github.io

-<h2> Welcome to my personal webpage. </h2>
+# Welcome to my personal webpage

-<p> In my repositories you can find some of my projects, publications, artwork, and code. <br>
+In my repositories you can find some of my projects, publications, artwork, and code. <br>
- Visit https://ericmuckley.github.io/ to browse the front end. </p>
+ Visit https://ericmuckley.github.io/ to browse the front end.